Day 13: Eat In & Take Out

 Order In but Take Out:

-However hard I explain that I don’t want single use packaging, something plastic always ends up in my order so instead I go to the restaurant, order food then when it comes I scrape into tupperware and head straight home to share it with my family.
+However hard I explain that I don’t want single use packaging, something plastic always ends up in my order so instead I go to the restaurant, order food “for here” then when it comes I scrape the meal into tupperware and head straight home to share it with my family.

 This obviously works best in more take out style restaurants rather than going somewhere super fancy!